 - 7.20 Data held by the council suggests a modest need for self-build and custom housebuilding plots in the district.
-As of 1 August 2022, there were 31 entries on the council's Self-build and Custom Housebuilding Register.
+As of February 2024, there were 36 entries on the council's Self-build and Custom Housebuilding Register.
 Whilst the need is currently relatively low, the council is taking a positive approach to this form of housing in order to provide a range of housing options for residents and ensure sufficient plots are provided.
 The authority is seeking to respond positively to dedicated schemes, as well as working with housebuilders of major developments to reflect the need on the register within the mix of the scheme. - 7.21 The NPPF confirms that authorities must assess the need for people that wish to commission or build their own home, and reflect this accordingly in policy.
 The PPG sets out further guidance on the council's legal requirements to keep a register of those looking to build or commission their own home and have regard to this register in plan-making.
 Authorities are permitted to apply a local connection test to entry to the register, and in these cases, the register will be split into Parts 1 and 2 to reflect this.
 The council are then bound by a duty to grant enough planning permissions to meet the need on Part 1 of the register only.

 7.22 The council has implemented a local connection test since 2017, meaning therefore that the register is split into two parts.
-As of 1 August 2022, Part 1 of the register contains 23 entries, with the remainder on Part 2.
 The level of need will be kept under review to ensure sufficient plots continue to be provided over the plan period.
 Plots identified as self or custom build at planning application stage may be secured via an appropriate means, such as through planning condition or Section 106 agreement.